varugheseben/edurek-data_science/Deep Learning/TensorFlow/Introduction.md

            Images often contain tiny specs of background noise, dust, or smudges.
 To prevent the program from saving these artifacts as numbers, it calculates a bounding box around every shape and uses an if statement to filter them.
 It only keeps shapes that have an area larger than 1,000 pixels and a width/height greater than 50 pixels.

        - **Smart Row and Column Sorting**

+           When OpenCV finds contours, it extracts them in a completely random order based on how they sit in memory.
+If you saved them immediately, your digits would be totally jumbled up.
+The code fixes this with a clever sorting pipeline:

+                 # 1. Sort everything from top to bottom based on the Y-axis
+                 digit_boxes.sort(key=lambda box: box[1])

+                 # 2. Split the boxes into a top row of 5 and a bottom row of 5,
+                 # then sort each row individually from left to right using the X-axis
+                 top_row = sorted(digit_boxes[:5], key=lambda box: box[0])
+                 bottom_row = sorted(digit_boxes[5:], key=lambda box: box[0])
+                 final_sorted_boxes = top_row + bottom_row

+           By doing this, the script guarantees that the images correspond perfectly to their natural reading order (Index 0 will be the top-left item, Index 4 will be the top-right item, Index 5 will be the bottom-left item, etc.).

        - **Cropping and Saving**
        -